Faculty and researchers affiliated with the Cities Suburbs & Schools Project

 Diane Zannoni is a Professor of Economics at Trinity College in Hartford, Connecticut.
 She has supervised several quantitative research projects that began with students in her project-based Econ 318: Econometrics class, and continued as independent studies or summer research assistantships.

-Robert Cotto Jr. co-authored a CT Voices report on Choice Watch: Diversity and Access in Connecticut’s School Choice Programs, and is the Director of Urban Educational Initiatives and Lecturer in the Educational Studies Program at Trinity College.
-In addition to his work on K-12 policy, Robert previously taught secondary-level social studies for six years at the Metropolitan Learning Center interdistrict magnet school in Bloomfield CT, earned master’s degrees from Harvard Graduate School of Education and Trinity’s American Studies Program, and also serves as an elected member on the Hartford Board of Education.
+Robert Cotto Jr. is the Director of Urban Educational Initiatives and Lecturer in the Educational Studies Program at Trinity College.
+Previously, he served as a policy analyst at Connecticut Voices for Children, where he co-authored a report, Choice Watch: Diversity and Access in Connecticut’s School Choice Programs.
+Robert also taught secondary-level social studies for six years at the Metropolitan Learning Center interdistrict magnet school in Bloomfield CT, earned master’s degrees from Harvard Graduate School of Education and Trinity’s American Studies Program, and also serves as an elected member on the Hartford Board of Education.

-Trinity and UConn staff who created tools and resources:
+Trinity and UConn staff who created tools and resources for the CSS Project: